 Fortunately, the emergence and proliferation of digital enterprise solutions, enterprise search software in particular, enables organizations to optimize corporate search processes and make them more manageable.
-What is more, by reducing the time that employees spend searching for information, enterprises can enable them to focus on more strategic and demanding tasks.
+Moreover, by reducing the time employees spend searching for information, enterprises can enable them to focus on more strategic and demanding tasks.

 This article explores what enterprise search is and how it works, highlights its benefits and challenges, and explains how enterprises can put this technology into good use.

 Typically, both structured and unstructured corporate data is stored across business ecosystems in databases and servers or even in paper form.
-Enterprise search technology allows employees to search across all these repositories with just one search query.
+Enterprise search technology allows employees to search across all these repositories and data sources with just one search query.

 To better understand how the technology works, we should take a look at the process of enterprise search.
 Typically, it consists of these four main steps:

-First, an enterprise search software system gathers fragmented data located in different parts of the business ecosystem.
-This process can go two ways: either an enterprise search solution retrieves data from data sources using connectors or vice versa, data sources connect to an enterprise search system, for example, via APIs.
+First, an enterprise search software system gathers fragmented data and content located in different parts of the business ecosystem.
+This process can go two ways: either an enterprise search solution retrieves data from data sources using connectors or vice versa, data sources connect to an enterprise search platform, for example, via APIs.

 Considering that enterprise search solutions are aimed at efficient data discovery, today, they are often equipped with such innovative technologies as AI and its solutions ML (machine learning) and NLP (natural language processing).
 For example, AI-powered enterprise search software, also known as insight engines, can use NLP to better understand human speech and user queries and, at the same time, utilize ML to continuously learn and deliver more relevant search results with time.